How to marry a star: probabilistic constraints for meaning in context: Situation description systems for word meaning in context

-\paragraph{A DRT fragment.} A DRS is a pair consisting of a set of \emph{discourse referents} $\{x_1, \ldots, x_n\}$ and a set of \emph{conditions} $\{C_1, \ldots, C_m\}$, written
+\paragraph{A DRT fragment.} A Discourse Representation Structure (DRS) is a pair consisting of a set of \emph{discourse referents} $\{x_1, \ldots, x_n\}$ and a set of \emph{conditions} $\{C_1, \ldots, C_m\}$, written

-Intuitively, a DRS characterizes a discourse through the discourse referents that are being talked about, by stating constraints on those discourse referents in the conditions.
-For example, if we assume a Neo-Davidsonian representation, with discourse referents for both entities and events, then we can represent the sentence \emph{a vampire was sleeping} as
+A DRS lists the discourse referents mentioned in a stretch of discourse along with the conditions that the discourse states about them.
+For example, if we assume a Neo-Davidsonian representation, with discourse referents for both entities and events, then we can represent the sentence \emph{a girl was sleeping} as